S$10 million to support growth.

 The growth of esports in Asia has been very beneficial for Razer.
 Currently, Razer has an office in Singapore employing around 500 staff members.

 Tan points out that the company is, “currently building a new SEA HQ in Singapore to double our headcount over the next few years to over 1,000.”

-This expansion of the company is likely tied to the growth of esports in the Asia-Pacific region of the world.
-As proof of this point, gaming and esports analytics company Newzoo reports the Asia-Pacific region accounting for 57 percent of current esports viewership, with global growth of esports viewership increasing by over 42 percent by 2022.
+This expansion of the company has a link with the growth of esports in the Asia-Pacific region of the world.
+As proof of this point, gaming and esports analytics company Newzoo released reports.
+These showed that the Asia-Pacific region is accounting for 57 percent of current esports viewership.
+Also, the global growth of esports viewership will increase by over 42 percent by 2022.

-With this in mind, it makes economic sense that Tan would invest in Singaporean esports in addition to making more philanthropic contributions.
+With this in mind, it makes economic sense that Tan would invest in Singaporean esports.
+In addition, he is planning to make more philanthropic contributions.

-In the end, Tan writes that the biggest motivating force for making the decision was a desire to, “give back and do more for gaming in Singapore.”
-Razer is already the official esports partner of the upcoming 2019 SEA Games and the S$10 million will go even further to Tan’s goal of supporting esports in Singapore.
+In the end, Tan thinks that he should “give back and do more for gaming in Singapore”.
+Razer is already the official esports partner of the upcoming 2019 SEA Games.
+Those S$10 million will go even further to Tan’s goal of supporting esports in Singapore.